pglen/pyedpro/README.md

                         text is checked
     *****   Alt-0       Alt - 1 ..
 9 brings back the focus to current buffer

- An unrecognized key is inserted verbatim into the buffer, and a message is printed on the controlling terminal.
+  Any unrecognized key is inserted verbatim into the buffer, and a message is printed on the controlling terminal.
 If no action is listed, that key is unassigned.
 Most dialogs can be dismissed with the Esc key or the Alt-X key combination.

+The author,
       Peter Glen

 ![Screen Shot](image.png)

 Screen from Ubuntu:

 ![Screen Shot](pyedpro_ubuntu.png)